DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 The client starts by establishing a regular HTTPS connection to the server (HTTP/3 over QUIC or HTTP/2 over TLS 1.3 {{!RFC8446}} over TCP), and validates the server's TLS certificate as it normally would for HTTPS.
 If validation fails, the connection is aborted.
+At this point the client can send regular unauthenticated HTTP requests to the server.
+When it wishes to start MASQUE, the client uses HTTP Transport
-The client then uses HTTP Transport Authentication (draft-schinazi-httpbis-transport-auth) to prove its possession of its associated key.
+Authentication (draft-schinazi-httpbis-transport-auth) to prove its possession of its associated key.
 The client sends the Transport-Authentication header alongside an HTTP CONNECT request for